gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Build with Visual C++, MinGW and GCC on Windows in a single invocation, with no tool chain in path.
 - Reasonable error message when no tool chain is defined and default is not available.
 - Reasonable error message any defined tool chain not available.
+- Build an executable with multiple toolchains that uses a library with a single toolchain that uses a library with multiple toolchains.

 ### Open issues